hyperledger-labs/harmonia/docs/r3/architecture_principles.md

 Standards need to cover, at a minimum, interop patterns across R3 Corda and EVM (e.g. HL BESU) driven by the majority of business platforms coming to market and testing via the TestNet.
 [Corda 4/5 to Corda 4/5, Corda 4/5 to EVM, EVM to EVM]

 4. Aligned to relevant standards body
 Standards need to be seeded to the relevant standards body where it can be credibly supported.
-This standard is cross protocol (ie not EEA) and across capital markets business lines.
+This standard is cross protocol (i.e. not EVM or Corda specific) and across capital markets business lines.
 [Note: One for the community to steer, options provided by working group].

 5. Maintains community incentive alignment
 Standards & reference implementations drive aligned incentives for both those developing/maintaining the standards but also in terms of not locking in a piece of 3rd party software / tech required that can be monetised by one party only.